FEU–D Baby Tamaraws

-The FEU–Diliman Baby Tamaraws are the high school varsity team of Far Eastern University–Diliman in the University Athletic Association of the Philippines (UAAP), where they play together with the Far Eastern University senior teams, the FEU Tamaraws and Lady Tamaraws.
+The FEU–Diliman Baby Tamaraws are the high school varsity team of Far Eastern University Diliman in the University Athletic Association of the Philippines (UAAP), where they play together with the Far Eastern University senior teams, the FEU Tamaraws and Lady Tamaraws.

+Prior to UAAP Season 68 (2005–06), the Baby Tamaraws were represented by FEU's high school division in Manila.
+But after FEU initially dissolved its Manila high school, representation of the Baby Tamaraws was transferred to the then-FEU FERN College in Diliman, Quezon City effective in 2005.
+FEU eventually reestablished its high school department in Manila in 2016, but the Baby Tamaraws continue to be represented by FEU Diliman.

 Championship Tally

 The FEU-Diliman Baby Tamaraws participate in six out of eleven sports in the UAAP Junior's Division (as of UAAP Season 77).
 Below are the total number of championships won in the UAAP (combined boys and girls, where applicable).